What Should I Know About Lung Cancer Caused by Asbestos?

 Mesothelioma vs. Asbestos-Related Lung Cancer

-Asbestos lung cancer and pleural mesothelioma are two different diseases caused by asbestos exposure.
-Lung cancer caused by asbestos develops inside the lung, while pleural mesothelioma develops in the lining of the lungs.
-Both diseases take decades to develop, but can spread or metastasize within months.
+Asbestos lung cancer develops inside the lung.
+Asbestos-related lung cancer and pleural mesothelioma are two different types of cancer caused by asbestos exposure.
+Both diseases take decades to develop but then can spread or metastasize within months.

 How Does Asbestos Cause Lung Cancer?

 The International Agency for Research on Cancer is the specialized cancer agency of the World Health Organization.
-In 2017, IARC conducted an extensive research study that provided new evidence to connect asbestos and a chemical reaction that changes specific genes in the body.
+In 2017, the IARC conducted an extensive study showing that asbestos changes specific genes in the body.

 According to an international study published in 2020, no substance causes more cases of lung cancer linked to occupation than asbestos.
 The study found that asbestos is responsible for 37.5% of all occupational lung cancer cases.